Welcome to Part 2 of our “Epic on Pinterest” series!

 19. Add Pinterest Share buttons

-SumoMe gives your readers the option to share any of your blog posts with the click of a button.
+SumoMe gives your readers the option to share any of your blog posts to social media with the click of a button.
 A basic SumoMe account is totally free, so you have nothing to lose!
 I also love that you can customize the buttons to match the colors of your blog, so they mesh seamlessly with your branding and visuals.

 20. Add Pinterest Follow Buttons